york9675/Tomato-Project/README.md

 > [!WARNING]\
 > This project is still under development.

+> [!NOTE]\
+> Desktop/Laptop/iPad is recommended for the best experience since the app is not optimized for mobile devices yet.

 ## Features

 - **Pomodoro Timer:** A simple timer to help you stay focused and productive.